 Take a step back and put yourself in your husband’s shoes.
 Is he a new father struggling to keep up with the pressure of being a dad while working a stressful, full-time job?
 He might have a difficult time finding the support he needs in his new role as well.

 Perhaps he stumbles with identifying the baby’s cues and quirks when he’s away from home for over 40 hours a week.
 Switching from high-pressure work to soothing a baby isn’t always easy.
 And he may not have many people to talk to about his situation, or resources to turn to.

-Or maybe he works crazy hours or manual labor, leaving him depleted at the end of the day.
+Or maybe he works long hours or manual labor, leaving him depleted at the end of the day.
 With no energy left to help, he’s simply too exhausted to physically or mentally be helpful.
 He might be the sole provider for the family, which makes quitting or looking for a new job more difficult.

 All that to say, sometimes the best way to get his help is through empathetic communication.
 Let him know you understand that he’s under a lot of pressure.
 Acknowledge that he doesn’t have as many opportunities to get to know the baby as much as he would like.

 And encourage him when he does his best, even if it’s not the way you would do it.
 He’s more likely to get involved when he feels heard, and you’ll likely receive the same support in return.

 With dinner prepared and his laundry washed and ironed, who could blame your husband for not wanting to change the situation?
 No wonder you barely have time to take a shower or make yourself a cup of tea when these chores are at the forefront.